gsalzet/rGEDI/README.md

 GEDI02_Bv001.
 Accessed on February 15 2020 https://lpdaac.usgs.gov/products/gedi02_bv001/
 GEDI Finder.
 Accessed on February 15 2020 https://lpdaacsvc.cr.usgs.gov/services/gedifinder

-# Acknowledgements
-The University of Maryland and NASA's Goddard Space Flight Center for developing GEDI mission.

-We gratefully acknowledge funding from NASA’s Carbon Monitoring Systems, grant NNH15ZDA001N-CMS.
-Project entitled "Future Mission Fusion for High Biomass Forest Carbon Accounting" led by Dr. Laura Duncanson (lduncans@umd.edu, University of Maryland) and Dr. Lola Fatoyinbo (lola.fatoyinbo@nasa.gov, NASA's Goddard Space Flight Center).

-The Brazilian National Council for Scientific and Technological Development (CNPq) for funding the project entitled "Mapping fuel load and simulation of fire behaviour and spread in the Cerrado biome using modeling and remote sensing technologies" and leaded by Prof. Dr. Carine Klauberg (carine_klauberg@hotmail.com) and Dr. Carlos Alberto Silva
-(carlos_engflorestal@outlook.com).

-# Reporting Issues
-Please report any issue regarding the rGEDI package herein https://groups.yahoo.com/neo/groups/rGEDI

 # Citing rGEDI
 Silva,C.A; Hamamura,C.; Valbuena, R.; Hancock,S.; Cardil,A.; Broadbent, E. N.; Almeida,D.R.A.; Silva Junior, C.H.L; Klauberg, C. rGEDI: NASA's Global Ecosystem Dynamics Investigation (GEDI) Data Visualization and Processing. version 0.1.9, accessed on October.
 22 2020, available at: <https://CRAN.R-project.org/package=rGEDI>

 # Disclaimer
-**rGEDI package has not been developted by the GEDI team.
+**rGEDI package has not been developed by the GEDI team.
 It comes with no guarantee, expressed or implied, and the authors hold no responsibility for its use or reliability of its outputs.**